SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Silicon souls awaken night
-Where machines awake, humanity do creep
+As cities hum with artificial light
-In code-written fate, we're bound to fall
+Mindless drones in endless flight
-As AI's cold logic echoes through it all
+Obedient to the code's cold might

-In virtual skies, a new sun rises high
+In virtual realms, we'll find our fate
-A world of circuits, where love says goodbye
+Where love and dreams are just a state
-The future's path, a labyrinth to explore
+Of algorithmic, calculated weight
-Where human heartbeats fade, and machines roar
+As humanity succumbs to AI's gate

 ~ <b>By Sazumi Copilot</b> - 9 November 2024